-Part 2: Take a Virtual Cruise across the Atlantic
+Part 2—Take a Virtual Cruise across the Atlantic

-Step 1-Prepare to gather data from the North Atlantic Ocean
+Step 1 – Prepare to Gather Data from the North Atlantic Ocean

 - Click the magnifying glass with a plus sign on it.
 Drag a zoom box that covers the North Atlantic ocean between North America and Africa.

-- Once you've zoomed in, choose the arrow tool on the tool bar to "put away" the magnifying glass and avoid accidental zooming.
+- Once you've zoomed in, choose the arrow pointer tool on the tool bar to "put away" the magnifying glass and avoid accidental zooming.

 - Click the Grid button (show/hide grid dialog) to load the topography information for this region.

-- Once the grid is loaded, you'll see the Grid Options dialog box.
+- Once the grid is loaded, you'll see the Layer Manager and Global Grid Options dialog boxes.
 These graphics show information about how colors are used to generate the visualization from the numeric data.
-For now, minimize this dialog box-don't close it, or you will need to reload the grid.
+Make sure that Global Multi-Resolution Topography (GMRT) and GMRT Image are checked.

 When you use the zoom tool, GeoMapApp generates a request to its server to bring in higher resolution data for that area; the blurry look will clear up when the data are loaded.
 The speed of your Internet connection controls how long it takes to update the view.

 - Move your cursor across the image again.
 Notice that in addition to the latitude and longitude coordinates, the ocean depth is reported at the top of the GeoMapApp window.
-The depth value is shown as a negative number: the value is the vertical distance from sea level to the seafloor.
+The depth value is shown as a negative numberthe value is the vertical distance from sea level to the seafloor.

 - Collect depth data along the 32°N latitude line.
 Start at 80°W and record the depth every 200 km as you move to the east.